PRUNERS/archer/README.md

     cd ../..

-Now that we obtained the source code, the following command will build LLVM/Clang infrastructure with ARCHER support.
+Now that we obtained the source code, the following command will build LLVM/Clang infrastructure with Archer support.

 First we boostrap clang: